kyma-project/busola/docs/extensibility/display-widgets.md

 Badge widgets render texts as a status badge, using a set of predefined rules to assign colors.

-Values that are automatically handled are:
+The following values are automatically handled:

 - rendered as an information: initial, pending, available, released
 - rendered as a success: ready, bound, running, success, succeeded, ok